learn-co-curriculum/ds-curriculum-team/style_guide.md

 ### Abbreviations

 Technological writing is full of initialisms, acronyms, and abbreviations.
-Our audience is quite likely to be unfamiliar with them.
-To remedy this, any abbreviation may be used _only after it is introduced_ in the document and the corresponding shortener _explicitly stated_.
-Feel free to be generous with your abbreviations' explanations.
-Feel free to use abbreviations sparringly.
+As our audience is quite likely to be unfamiliar with them, **any abbreviation may be used _only after it is introduced_**.

 Incorrect: